9Chapter 9 - The Linear Regression Model - Introduction

 9.3 Interesting facts from history

 One of the most common methods to estimate linear regression models is called ordinary least squares, which was first developed by mathematicians to predict planets’ orbits.
 On January 1st, 1801, the Italian priest and astronomer Giuseppe Piazzi discovered a small planetoid (asteroid) in our solar system, which he named Ceres.
 Piazzi observed and recorded 22 Ceres positions during 42 days, but suddenly Ceres was lost in glare of the Sun.
 Then, most Europeans astronomers started to find out a way to predict Cere’s orbit.
-The great German mathematician Friedrich Carl Gauss successfully predicted Ceres’ orbit using a least squares method he had developed in 1796, when he was 18 years old.
+The great German mathematician Carl Friedrich Gauss successfully predicted Ceres’ orbit using a least squares method he had developed in 1796, when he was 18 years old.
 Gauss applied his least squares method using the 22 Ceres observations and 6 explanatory variables.
-Gauss published his least square method until 1809 (Gauss 1809); interestingly, the French mathematician Arien-Marie Legendre first published the least-squared method in 1805 (Legendre 1805).
+Gauss did not publish his least squares method until 1809 (Gauss 1809); the French mathematician Adrien-Marie Legendre had published it independently in 1805 (Legendre 1805), which led to one of the more famous priority disputes in the history of mathematics.

 Pearson used to work in Galton’s laboratory.
 When Galton died, Pearson wrote Galton’s biography.
 In this biography (Pearson 1930), Pearson described how Galton came up with the idea of regression.
 In 1875 Galton gave sweet peas seeds to seven friends.
 All sweet peas seeds had uniform weights.
 His friends harvested the sweet peas and returned the plants to Galton.
 He did a graph to see the size of each plant compared with their respective parents’ sizes.
 He found that all of them had parents with higher size.
 When graphing the offspring’s size as the Y axis, and parents’ size as the X axis, he tried to manually draw a line that could represent this relationship, and he found that the line slope was less than 1.0.
 He concluded that the size of these plants in their generation was “regressing” to the supposed mean of this specie (considering several generations).